 Questionnaires are survey instruments that are completed by the subjects.
 Questionnaires, like interviews, can contain short closed-ended questions (multiple choice) or broad open-ended questions.
 Questionnaires are used to collect data from a large group of subjects on a specific topic.
 Currently, many questionnaires are developed and administered online.

-IGS Datalab offers its own secure Survey Server which students and researchers of the University of Twente can use to develop their own online survey and collect research data.
+BMS LAB offers two survey software tools which students and researchers of the University of Twente can use to develop their own online survey and collect research data.
 For more information, click here or navigate the menu on the left.

 Interviews are used to collect data from a small group of subjects on a broad range of topics.
 You can use structured or unstructured interviews.
 Structured interviews are comparable to a questionnaire, with the same questions in the same order for each subject and with multiple choice answers.
 For unstructured interviews questions can differ per subject and can depend on answers given on previous questions, there is no fixed set of possible answers.